 Donald dragged the rock to one side, removed his coat, rolled up his sleeves, marked out about a yard square, and started digging.

-At about two feet depth, he paused to wipe his brow, thinking this stony ground’s hard work!
+After digging about two feet into hard, stony ground, he paused to wipe the sweat off his brow.
 Just at that moment, he caught sight of a policeman’s helmeted head bobbing along at high bush level.
 “A soddin’ plod!” he involuntarily vocalised, for he’d forgotten there was a sanded horse track passing nearby where the mounted police exercised and occasionally patrolled round the bathing areas with their horses.

 Luckily, the policeman hadn’t heard Donald’s expletive, or he was subconsciously so used to hearing it, it hadn’t registered, and with an aloof, self-contented smile, remained looking ahead and soon disappeared out of sight.
 He continued digging, until he struck something soft and bouncy.
 He dug carefully further until, by getting a grip on one of its legs, he was able to pull out a dirty old mangy rag doll.
 His countenance went from excitement to sadness again as he continued digging, now with greater care.
 After a foot or more, he struck something firm, but not rock hard.
 It was the top of what looked like a small wooden box.

 At this point, Donald thought, that’s as far as I dare go, I’ll roll the stone back and let the police take over from here.